lockbook/lockbook/docs/data_model.md

 This works for `Document`s as well as `Folder`s.
 Consider the procedure for decrypting a given file that is shared with you and is a folder with hundreds of documents.

-The primary motivation is to be able to share both documents and folders in a way that:
+Other constraints apart from sharing flexibility for the design include:
 1. Is trustless -- Lockbook server will never handle these secrets, all secrets stay in an encrypted form.
-2. Is effecient -- Share a folder with hundreds of documents sub-folders, etc without having to perform more than 1 cryptographic operation.
+2. Is efficient -- Share a folder with hundreds of documents sub-folders, etc without having to perform more than 1 cryptographic operation.
-3. Is flexible -- Given an organizational structure with multiple people having different levels of access.
-This allows you to share the root folder with administrators, the engineering folder with engineers and the hr folder with your people team.

 There is an implicit `name`->`public_key` resolution attack vector here -- lockbook servers could lie about what a `username`'s `public_key` is.
 The only solution to this problem is out of band (ideally in person) verification of